-The Three Mary's
+The Three Marys

 Then the soldiers, when they had crucified Jesus, took His outer garments and made four parts, a part to every soldier and also the tunic; now the tunic was seamless, woven in one piece.
-24 So they said to one another, "Let us not tear it, but cast lots for it, to decide whose it shall be"; this was to fulfill the Scripture: "They divided My outer garments among them, and for My clothing they cast lots.”
-25 Therefore the soldiers did these things.
+So they said to one another, "Let us not tear it, but cast lots for it, to decide whose it shall be"; this was to fulfill the Scripture: "They divided My outer garments among them, and for My clothing they cast lots."
+Therefore the soldiers did these things.

 But standing by the cross of Jesus were His mother, and His mother's sister, Mary the wife of Clopas, and Mary Magdalene.
-26 When Jesus then saw His mother, and the disciple whom He loved standing nearby, He said to His mother, "Woman, behold, your son!”
-27 Then He said to the disciple, "Behold, your mother!"
+When Jesus then saw His mother, and the disciple whom He loved standing nearby, He said to His mother, "Woman, behold, your son!"
+Then He said to the disciple, "Behold, your mother!"
 From that hour the disciple took her into his own household.

 - John 19:23-27

-I. Mary the Mother Of Jesus
+Mary, the Mother of Jesus

-The first Mary mentioned in John is Mary, the earthly mother of Jesus.
+The first Mary mentioned is Mary, the earthly mother of Jesus.
 The name that she carries along with the other two appears in the Greek N.T. as Maria or Mariam.
-These were Greek versions of the Hebrew name Mariam (the name of Moses' sister)
+These were Greek versions of the Hebrew name Miriam (the name of Moses' sister).

 Most of what we know about her comes from either Matthew or Luke's early account of Jesus' life.
 She lived in Nazareth and was engaged to a man named Joseph, a carpenter.
 She conceived a child through the power of the Holy Spirit and visited her cousin Elizabeth during her pregnancy.

-2. Mary.
-The Sister of Mary
+Mary, the Sister of Mary

 The second Mary we see at the foot of the cross is Mary, the sister of Jesus' mother.
-It may seem odd that two sisters have the same name; but there are explanations.
+It may seem odd that two sisters have the same name, but there are explanations.

-She was among the women who reported the resurrection of Jesus to the Apostles.
-She is probably among the people mentioned by Luke in Acts1:14 where He lists the people in the upper room with the Apostles.
-At one point he mentions "the women" referring to those women who had followed and ministered to Jesus during His ministry.
+She was among the women who reported the resurrection of Jesus to the Apostles and is probably among the people mentioned by Luke in Acts 1:14 where He lists those in the upper room with the Apostles.
+At one point he mentions "the women", referring to those women who had followed and ministered to Jesus during His ministry.

-In John 19 we see her supporting and comforting her sister as her nephew and Lord is being crucified.
+In John 19, we see her supporting and comforting her sister as her nephew and Lord is being crucified.

 The third Mary mentioned in John is Mary Magdalene.
-Magdalene is probably a reference to where she came from.
-Magdala was a town in the region of Galilee where Jesus was from.
+Magdalene is probably a reference to where she came from (Magdala was a town in the region of Galilee where Jesus was from).

 This Mary was part of that group of women who followed and ministered to Jesus, and as Luke writes,"…were contributing to their (Apostles) support out of their private means."
 This is the only information that we have about her initial contact with Jesus.

-The Way to The Cross
+The Way to the Cross

-God, through the angel Gabriel and through a mighty miracle called upon her to believe.
-Of course, she had to submit to God's will and accept as true the calling she had - but hers was a call directly from God.
+God, through the angel Gabriel and through a mighty miracle, called upon her to believe.
+Of course, she had to submit to God's will and accept as true the calling she had, but hers was a call directly from God.

-Mary continued in that supportive role in helping her sister deal with the death of her Son, Jesus (who was her own nephew) and remained faithful.
-Our last glimpse of her is that of being among the women to report the resurrection of the Christ and then awaiting the grand day of Pentecost with the Apostles in the upper room.
+Mary continued in that supportive role in helping her sister deal with the death of her Son, Jesus (who was her own nephew), and remained faithful.
+Our last glimpse of her is that of being among the women to report the resurrection of the Christ, and then awaiting the grand day of Pentecost with the Apostles in the upper room.

-3. Mary Magdalene came to the cross not through a divine call or association, but through the mercy of Jesus Himself.
+Mary Magdalene came to the cross not through a divine call or association, but through the mercy of Jesus Himself.

 She was a castaway, ill, possessed by demons, beyond hope or help in her society.
-That she had seven demons says that she was seriously dysfunctional, seriously disconnected emotionally, physically, spiritually.
-Jesus personally cast out her demons and brought her back to a right mind, and from that time she served and supported His ministry along with the other women.
+That she had seven demons says that she was seriously dysfunctional, seriously disconnected emotionally, physically, and spiritually.
+Jesus personally cast out her demons and brought her back to a right mind, and from that time on she served and supported His ministry along with the other women.

 - She reports to Peter and John and then is joined by the other women.